asbjornenge/sliq/README.md

 ```
 option        default       wat
 --
 --contracts   -             Location of contract(s).
-Can be a single contract or a folder.
+Can be a single contract file or a folder.
 Can be passed multiple times.
 --tests       - (required)  Location of test(s).
-Can be a single contract or a folder.
+Can be a single test file or a folder.
 Can be passed multiple times.
 --help        -             Display usage information.
 ```